Skip to main content

 How it works

-For web console access, you can navigate to the resources page in Teleport Web UI and click on the AWS Application which is named after the Roles Anywhere profile.
+For web console access, navigate to the Resources page in the Teleport Web UI and click on the AWS application named after the Roles Anywhere profile.

-For CLI and SDK based access, you must use tsh to obtain AWS credentials.
+For CLI and SDK-based access, use tsh to obtain AWS credentials.

 Prerequisites